Irrotational Contact Fields: Mathematical Formulation

-where we defined the regularized or \emph{soft} tangent vector $\hat{\vf{t}}_s$ which can be shown to be the gradient with respect to $\vf{v}_t$ of the \emph{soft} norm $\Vert\vf{x}\Vert_s=\sqrt{\Vert\vf{x}\Vert^2+\varepsilon_s^2} - \varepsilon_s$, see Appendix \ref{sec:soft_norms}.
-Unlike $\hat{\vf{t}}$, which is not even well-defined at $\vf{v}_t=\vf{0}$, $\hat{\vf{t}}_s$ is well-defined and continuous for all values of slip velocity.
-Moreover, not only \eqref{eq:regularized_friction_soft} is continuous but also its gradients with respect to $\vf{v}_t$.
-We'll find this later to be a very desired property so that the Hessian of our convex formulation is continuously well-behaved, improving the convergence rate of Newton iterations.
+where we define the regularized or \emph{soft} tangent vector $\hat{\vf{t}}_s$, which can be shown to be the gradient with respect to $\vf{v}_t$ of the \emph{soft} norm $\Vert\vf{x}\Vert_s=\sqrt{\Vert\vf{x}\Vert^2+\varepsilon_s^2} - \varepsilon_s$ (Appendix~\ref{sec:soft_norms}).
+Unlike $\hat{\vf{t}}$, which is not well-defined at $\vf{v}_t=\vf{0}$, $\hat{\vf{t}}_s$ is well-defined and continuous for all values of slip velocity.
+Moreover, \eqref{eq:regularized_friction_soft} has continuous gradients, a desirable property that improves the convergence of non-linear solvers based on Newton's method.

-At this point however, it is not even clear if possible to incorporate such a model of frictional contact into a convex formulation.
-We do know SAP \cite{bib:castro2022unconstrained} to be a convex formulation of regularization friction, though with a form different from \eqref{eq:regularized_friction}

-where $R_t$ is SAP's regularization parameter \cite{bib:castro2022unconstrained}.
-In the following sections we investigate the conditions to write convex approximations for models in the form of \eqref{eq:regularized_friction}.
-We seek for a superior model to SAP's for two reasons \begin{enumerate} \item SAP's linear model of dissipation can lead to severe artifacts at large dissipation values, see Section \ref{sec:results}.
-Therefore, we seek to incorporate more complex models such as the experimentally validated Hunt \& Crossley model. \item SAP's regularization and it's connection to drift during stiction is well studied and characterized in \cite{bib:castro2022unconstrained}.
-Though bounds to the drift speed can be estimated, it is not possible to determine it precisely.
-In contrast, drift for the model \eqref{eq:regularized_friction} is well determined by parameter $\varepsilon_s$. \end{enumerate}